sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 **Key Finding:** The most-used features are feature_32 & feature_15 each with more than 6.6K uses.

 **Business Insight:** These features drive the majority of customer engagement and appear to be the core value of the product.
-The company should prioritize improving, stabilizing, and promoting these features because any issues or poor experience in them would affect a large portion of customers.
-These features drive the majority of product engagement and should receive the highest development and support priority.
+The company should prioritize improving and promoting these features because they have the greatest impact on user activity.

 ---
 ### 12. Which features are most used by Enterprise customers?